wyhitcs/team-letsencrypt/draftv1.md

 Let’s Encrypt is a software automating the tasks of obtaining certificates and configuring web servers to use them.
 It is based on ACME protocol and accomplished by running a certificate management agent on the web server.
 The workflow can be summarized as follows:

-1. When a certificate is requested, Let’s Encrypt wraps the necessary information (the account, the domain name and etc) into standard format and sends it to boulder of a CA;
+1. When a certificate is requested, Let’s Encrypt wraps the necessary information (the account, the domain name and etc.) into standard format and sends it to boulder of a CA;
 2. CA responds the request with a “challenge” which is a special task to verify the ownership of the server;
 3. Let’s Encrypt automatically solves this challenge;
 4. CA grants a certificate after the challenge has been solved.